cocowheeler/Bios301/slides/lecture2_latex.md

 A lot of packages exist, the most important are:

-- amsmath, amssymb and amsthm for mathematical symbols
+- `amsmath`, `amssymb` and `amsthm` for mathematical symbols
-- babel for the internationalization of LaTeX
+- `babel` for the internationalization of LaTeX
-- fontenc to choose the font encoding of the output text
+- `fontenc` to choose the font encoding of the output text
-- geometry for easy management of document margins
+- `geometry` for easy management of document margins
-- graphicx to manage external pictures
+- `graphicx` to manage external pictures
-- inputenc to choose the encoding of the input text
+- `inputenc` to choose the encoding of the input text

 # Presenter Notes